weswinder/hubot-huddle-alarm/README.md

 `hubot standup help` - See a help document explaining how to use.

-`hubot create standup hh:mm` - Creates a standup at hh:mm every weekday for this room
+`hubot create standup hh:mm` - Creates a standup at hh:mm (UTC) every weekday for this room

+`hubot create standup hh:mm UTC+2` - As above, with a shift to account for UTC offset

 `hubot list standups` - See all standups for this room